Grammar Checker Application

 - Other indicators: Learners see errors in their paper/writing decrease after each use.

-Iterate Rapidly and Quickly
+Iterate Rapidly and Quickly with lower cost

 With the 10 writing checking categories on hand, I started to explore the layout and design.
 When I put the 10 categories into the design, I run into a problem.
 The 10 categories still made the page looks busy if I showed them all on a page.